phalcon/documentation/docs/assets.md

 We need to create `assets/js` and `assets/css` directories in the document root of the application (eg. `public`).

 Every time the application requests assets such as `/assets/js/global.js` the application will check whether the asset exists.
 If yes, it will be handled by the web server.
-Alternatively it will be redirected to the `AssetsController` for handling from the application.
+Alternatively, it will be redirected to the `AssetsController` for handling from the application.

 This method is not recommended for production environments and high-load applications.
 However, the example does show what is possible using this component.
 The implementation you choose depends on the needs of your application.

-In most cases, your web server, [CDN][cdn] or services such as [Varnish HTTP Cache][varnish] would be more preferable.
+In most cases, your web server, [CDN][cdn], or services such as [Varnish HTTP Cache][varnish] would be preferable.

-[asset]: api/phalcon_assets.md#assets-asset
+[asset]: api/phalcon_assets.md#assetsasset-
-[asset-css]: api/phalcon_assets.md#assets-asset-css
+[asset-css]: api/phalcon_assets.md#assetsassetcss-
-[asset-js]: api/phalcon_assets.md#assets-asset-js
+[asset-js]: api/phalcon_assets.md#assetsassetjs-
-[asset-interface]: api/phalcon_assets.md#assets-assetinterface
+[asset-interface]: api/phalcon_assets.md#assetsassetinterface--
-[asset-inline]: api/phalcon_assets.md#assets-inline
+[asset-inline]: api/phalcon_assets.md#assetsinline-
-[asset-inline-css]: api/phalcon_assets.md#assets-inline-css
+[asset-inline-css]: api/phalcon_assets.md#assetsinlinecss-
-[asset-inline-js]: api/phalcon_assets.md#assets-inline-js
+[asset-inline-js]: api/phalcon_assets.md#assetsinlinejs-
-[asset-exception]: api/phalcon_assets.md#assets-exception
+[asset-exception]: api/phalcon_assets.md#assetsexception-
-[assets-manager]: api/phalcon_assets.md#assets-manager
+[assets-manager]: api/phalcon_assets.md#assetsmanager-
 [bootstrap]: https://getbootstrap.com
 [cache-busting]: https://www.keycdn.com/support/what-is-cache-busting
 [cdn]: https://en.wikipedia.org/wiki/Content_delivery_network
 [closure]: https://developers.google.com/closure/compiler
-[collections]: api/phalcon_assets.md#assets-collection
+[collections]: api/phalcon_assets.md#assetscollection-
-[di-factorydefault]: api/phalcon_di.md#di-factorydefault
+[di-factorydefault]: api/phalcon_di.md#difactorydefault-
-[filter-interface]: api/phalcon_assets.md#assets-filterinterface
+[filter-interface]: api/phalcon_assets.md#assetsfilterinterface--
-[filter-none]: api/phalcon_assets.md#assets-filters-none
+[filter-none]: api/phalcon_assets.md#assetsfiltersnone-
 [jquery]: https://jquery.com
 [sass]: https://sass-lang.com
 [html-tagfactory]: html-tagfactory.md